-Headings of Appendix 1 of the EU Delegated Regulation No.2019/280 Pages of the Universal Registration Document

-1. Persons responsible 349

-2. Statutory auditors 350

-3. Selected financial information

-3.1.
-Historical information 9 - 33

-3.2.
-Financial information for interim periods N/A

-4. Risk factors 230 - 243

-5. Information about the issuer

-5.1.
-History and development of the Company

-5.2.
-Investments

-6. Business overview

-6.1.
-Principal activities

-6.2.
-Main Markets

-6.3.
-Exceptional factors

-6.4.
-Potential dependencies

-6.5.
-Competitive position

-7. Organisational structure

-7.1.
-Description of the Group 7

-7.2.
-List of subsidiaries 276 - 277

-8. Property, plants and equipment

-8.1.
-Existing or planned material tangible, fixed assets

-8.2.
-Environment issues that may affect the issuer's utilisation of tangible f ixed assets

-9. Operating and financial review

-9.1.
-Financial position

-9.2.
-Operating profit

-10. Capital resources

-10.1.
-Information concerning the issuer's capital resources

-10.2.
-Sources and amounts of the issuer's cash flow
+Headings of Appendix 1 of the EU Delegated Regulation No.2019/280 Universal Registration Document 1.
+Persons responsible 349 2.
+Statutory auditors 3.
+Selected financial information 3.1.
+Historical information 3.2.
+Financial information for interim periods N/A 4.
+Risk factors 5.
+Information about the issuer 5.1.
+History and development of the Company 5.2.
+Investments 6.
+Business overview 6.1.
+Principal activities 6.2.
+Main Markets 6.3.
+Exceptional factors 6.4.
+Potential dependencies N/A 6.5.
+Competitive position 7.
+Organisational structure 7.1.
+Description of the Group 7.2.
+List of subsidiaries 8.
+Property, plants and equipment 8.1.
+Existing or planned material tangible, fixed assets 9.
+Operating and financial review 9.1.
+Financial position 244 - 251 9.2.
+Operating profit 248 10.
+Capital resources 10.1.
+Information concerning the issuer's capital resources 10.2.
+Sources and amounts of the issuer's cash flow.
 10.3.
-Information on the borrowing requirements and funding structure of the issuer

-10.4.
-Information regarding any restrictions on the use of capital resources

-affect, directly or indirectly, the issuer's operations

-10.5.
-Anticipated sources of funds

-11. Research and development, patents and licenses N/A

-12. Trend information

-13 Profit forecasts or estimates N/A
+Information on the borrowing requirements and funding structure of the issuer 10.4.
+Information regarding any restrictions on the use of capital resources that may have materially affected or could materially affect, directly or indirectly, the issuer's operations N/A 10.5.
+Anticipated sources of funds 11.
+Research and development, patents and licenses 12.
+Trend information 13.
+Profit forecasts or estimates